BAMresearch/fenics-constitutive/docs/custom_models/cpp_elasticity.md

 ## Create an IncrSmallStrainModel

-So far, we have created a class that can compute the stress and tangent stiffness for a given strain, however, since it is a C++ extension, Python cannot recognise it as a `IncrSmallStrainModel`.
+So far, we have created a class that can compute the stress and tangent stiffness for a given strain, however, since it is a C++ extension, Python cannot recognize it as a `IncrSmallStrainModel`.
 This is important because the `IncrSmallStrainProblem` requires the method `constraint` to determine the modeling assumptions about the strains and stresses that the model is implemented in.
 To do this, we need to create a Python class that inherits from `IncrSmallStrainModel` and calls the C++ extension.
 The full source code of the model is shown below:

 ```python
 from elastictity_cpp import Elasticity3D